 They put a ferro rod in the sheath like the Gerber Bear Grylls knife, but instead of serrations they opted for a webbing cutter on the sheath!

 Overall I really think they put together the most critical design features of a good survival knife.
 They even made the smart move to put a few brightly colored yellow-green strips on it for visibility.

 No survival knife is useful if you set it down and can’t see it amongst the leaves!
 They also put a sharpening stone in the knife sheath so that in a worst-case scenario, you’ll be able to rudimentarily hone the blade.

 Overall I think this survival knife brings together everything we need in knife and nothing we don’t.
 My biggest complaint is that the sheath is ugly as sin, but I’ll give it a pass on that since they did forgo the serrations!

-With a built in fire starter and knife sharpener, the StatGear would be my top pick for the best fixed blade survival knife.
+With a built in fire starter and knife sharpener, the StatGear would be my top pick for the best fixed blade camping knife.

 There are a few Swiss Army Knife tools that I find to be universally useful for woodscraft.
 The magically sharp and hyper effective folding pocket saw always seems to work better than it has any right to.

 The included scissors are always on-point and ready to do work.
 Also, the Swiss Army pocket knives always seem to be nicely sharpened and ready to go.